alexej1900/test-task-filter/ttf/README.md

 1) After creating the application, a page opens with a button that leads to the filter page.
 2) On the filter page, all elements are interactive, except for the rows with products.
 From the requirements, there is no understanding of whether this is necessary.
 3) First, a page opens with the "Walzstahl" tab active.
 The "Alle produkten" block displays all products with the "Walzstahl" parameter.
 These products are filtered from the database by a query parameter.
+When you click on the "Blankstahl" tab, you go to another page where products are filtered from the database by the "Blankstahl" parameter.
 Above the block "Alle produkten" there is a block for filtered products.
 Initially, if no filtering options are selected, it is empty.
 4) A filter is opened to filter products.
 When you click on the required cell, the products are filtered by the selected parameter.
 Redax is used to store the filter parameters.
 In the React component, to track changes in filter data and product data, the useEffect hook is used, which is triggered only when these data change.
 5) Filter parameters can be reset by clicking on the cross under the filter table.
 Additionally, I implemented the ability to cancel pressing the filter parameter by clicking on the required cell again.